MicrosoftDocs/dynamics-365-fraud-protection/content/integrate-real-time-api.md

 - Response
     - Use the value of access_token from the response for next step

-For more information, refer to the Azure documentation:
+For more information, see the following Azure documentation:

 - [Overview of Microsoft Authentication Library (MSAL)](/azure/active-directory/develop/msal-overview)
 - [Acquire and cache tokens using the Microsoft Authentication Library (MSAL)](/azure/active-directory/develop/msal-acquire-cache-tokens)